hackle/blog-rust/raw/one-recursion-for-all.md

 "1 2 3 4"
 ```

+The recursion is isolated in `showTreeR3`, which can be used for different algorithms to show a `TreeR`; more importantly, `showTreeFlat` is completely free of recursion.
+We are getting there!

 Note how we arrive at `TreeR Int String -> String` where the `String` is lined up ("converge") with the eventual return type, but not `Int`?
 If we recall the definition of `data TreeR a r = LeafR a | NodeR r r`, a function of type `TreeR a r -> r` implies it encapsulates `a -> r`, as `show` in `showTreeFlat`.
 Pleasant hindsight.

 ## "Genericise"

-Why stop while we can still make `showTreeR3` much more generic?
-Without changing the implementation, we can add a requirement for `Functor` in order to use `fmap`, to arrive at,
+Can we still make `showTreeR3` more generic?
+Sure thing.
+Without changing the implementation, we can add a requirement for `Functor` in order to use `fmap`, and `String` can be made generic,

 ```haskell
 showTreeR4 :: Functor f => (f a -> a) -> Rec f -> a